AtomLinter/linter-eslint/README.md

 for you.
 If you are using an alternative `linter-*` consumer feel free to disable the `linter` package.

+> **Important!** If you wish to lint other files besides JavaScript files (f.e. `.js`), you need to add them to `List of scopes to run ESLint on` option in linter-eslint settings.
+For example, to lint TypeScript files, you'll need to add `source.ts` to the list.

 ## Use with plugins

 You have two options: